-1. COMPUTER IN / Component Input Connector (Mini D-Sub 15 Pin)
+1. COMPUTER 1 and 2 IN / Component Input Connector (Mini D-Sub 15 Pin) (One COMPUTER port on VT47)

 Connect your computer or other analog RGB equipment such as IBM compatible or Macintosh computers.
 Use the supplied RGB cable to connect to your computer.
 This also serves as a component input connector that allows you to connect a component video output of component equipment such as a DVD player.
 This connector also supports SCART output signal.
-See page 15 for more details.
+See page 18 for more details.